By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 Example:

-decide that the merits of Java do not warrant the pain it wreaks so we want to redo
+decide that the merits of Java do not warrant the pain it wreaks so we want to redo our original decision to delete

 Java.
 Once again, Java is removed from our life.